Biden says Milton caused estimated $50bn of damage

-Millions of Floridians were still without electrical power, more than a day after Hurricane Milton roared across the midsection of the state, touching off tornadoes and leaving at least 16 people dead.
+Millions of Floridians were still without electrical power, more than a day after Hurricane Milton roared across the midsection of the state.

-Utility workers repaired downed power lines and damaged cellphone towers, while crews from government agencies and residents armed with chain saws cleared downed trees and mopped up flooded neighbourhoods in cities and towns swamped by Milton's heavy rains.
+Utility workers repaired downed power lines and damaged mobile phone towers, while crews from government agencies and residents armed with chain saws cleared downed trees and mopped up flooded neighbourhoods in cities and towns swamped by Milton's heavy rains.

 While Milton never generated the catastrophic surge of seawater that had been feared in Florida - one of the southeast states hit by Hurricane Helene about two weeks ago - the clean-up operation could take weeks or months to complete.